 Law, policy and practice on statelessness in the UK is mixed.
 There have been some recent positive developments, such as the introduction of a statelessness determination procedure (SDP) in 2013, and the UK is party to most relevant human rights treaties.
 It also has safeguards in place to prevent statelessness in most cases.
 But there are significant gaps.
-The UK is not party to the European Convention on Nationality, does not consider statelessness as a protection issue, does not provide for a time limit on detention, and the definition of a stateless person in UK law contains exclusion criteria that go beyond the 1954 Convention.
+The UK is not party to the European Convention on Nationality, does not consider statelessness as a protection issue, does not provide for a time limit on detention, and the definition of a stateless person in the UK Immigration Rules contains exclusion criteria that go beyond the 1954 Convention.

-Cynthia Orchard, Asylum Aid and Judith Carter, Liverpool Law Clinic
+Judith Carter, Liverpool University Law Clinic